-- 1. The Ularring Hematite Project: encompassing hematite iron ore, to be marketed as potential director shipping ore and/or beneficiated iron ore; and - 2.
+- 1. The Ularring Hematite Project: encompassing hematite iron ore, to be marketed as potential direct shipping ore and/or beneficiated iron ore; and - 2.
 The Moonshine Magnetite Project: encompassing magnetite iron ore, to be marketed as a beneficiated concentrate.

-Both the Ularring Hematite Projects and Moonshine Magnetite Projects are classified as separate Macarthur Iron Ore Projects as they comprise differential requirements for infrastructure and processing and hence impose different anticipated costs of development.
+Both the Ularring Hematite Project and Moonshine Magnetite Project are classified as separate Macarthur Iron Ore Projects as they comprise different requirements for infrastructure and processing and hence impose different anticipated costs of development.